wochen96/freebies/plan.md

 Test: We will write a test where that if the user clicks on definite and the results are non-definite, then the test will fail
 Test: We will write a test where that if the button being clicked is filtering out the respective type, then the test will pass.

-Creating Post Button
+**Creating Post Button**
-On the top right side of the website, will be a right-aligned add button.
+- On the top right side of the website, will be a right-aligned add button.
 This button will say Add with a ‘+’ icon next to it
-Test: We will write a test where if the user clicks on the “add + “ icon, the user should be directed with a popup modal requesting user for information.
+	- Test: We will write a test where if the user clicks on the “add +“ icon, the user should be directed with a popup modal requesting user for information.
-If the button is clicked, a pop-up screen will overlay the dashboard with the creating post form.
+- If the button is clicked, a pop-up screen will overlay the dashboard with the creating post form.
-Test: We will create a test where if the popup modal is the correct modal, then the test will pass
+	- Test: We will create a test where if the popup modal is the correct modal, then the test will pass
-Test: The pop-up modal should include everything that we need from the user to create a post Creating Post will have a detailed explanation below Post Section:
+	- Test: The pop-up modal should include everything that we need from the user to create a post Creating Post will have a detailed explanation below Post Section:
 Each post will be a tile in a grid format(check grid display)